pkdone/mongo-connection-check/README.md

 ## Potential Future Enhancements

+* __Windows DNS Lookup Stall__.
+Fix stall issue on Windows, for the stages that require a DNS lookup, resulting in the tool appearing to hang for around a minute at the affected different stages.
 * __Perform ICMP Ping Test__.
 Add to part of the stage4 socket check stage to perform an ICMP PING test (sometimes a ping may not get through the firewall but a socket will, or vice versa, so if a socket test fails then try a ping and if that succeeds, at least make that information available, as it will help with any subsequent connectivity diagnosis).
 * __Integration Tests__.
 Add integration tests to the project to reduce the risk of regressions.